Softrix/Frogger/README.md

 frogger
 =======

-This is a modified version of of Kyles Frogger programming assignment found here:  https://github.com/lanmonster/frogger
+This is a modified version of of Kyles Frogger programming assignment found here:  https://github.com/lanmonster/frogger - this was something I was asked to help with years ago and completely forgot about the code.

 	History: